 There is a bridge, and every time too many people walk on it, another brick falls into the water.
 Whose fault is that?
 The people walking on the bridge?
 Or the bridge engineer?
 (Answer: the bridge engineer, but we needed to use the people to test the bridge, now we can fix it)

-Remove yourself from the process – claim you are helping to audit another company’s app, or it was given to you broken and you need to fix it – this helps people feel less shy about giving honest feedback to the “person who built the app”.
+Remove yourself from the process – claim you are helping to audit another team’s mobile data collection app, or that this tool was given to you broken and you need to fix it – this helps people feel less shy about giving honest feedback to the “person who built the app.”
 Remember to state that honest feedback is what you are after, and changes can be easily made.

 4. Don’t tell the user what to do.
 Observe while they follow a storyline.

 Create a script that enables you to test certain functionality piece by piece.
 This helps the user know what to do, while you can see how they approach the problem naturally without intervention: